 AC/DC had a way of singing lyrics, a way that had my adolescent stamp of approval that fit the music and nothing more.
 There were no self-indulgent, symbolic lyrics.
-Their lyrics were simple and in-your-face that fit the music in a manner I would later learn was called arena rock.
-The problem with arena rock, and the reason I would come to loathe AC/DC, is the lack of variety.
+Their lyrics were simple and in your face that fit the music in a manner, I would later term arena rock.
+The problem with arena rock, and the reason I came to loathe AC/DC, is the lack of variety.
 As I stated earlier, I never wanted AC/DC, Kiss, or any of the bands I listened to, to go soft, but every album after Black in Black sounded almost exactly like Back in Black.
-I never felt the need to purchase another AC/DC album, and I came to loathe those that did.
+I never felt the need to purchase another AC/DC album, and I came to loathe those who did.

 As I wrote earlier, Chuck Klosterman should trademark his kitschy method of dissecting lyrics, as if they were profound literature.
 He does this so well, and so often, however, that one can’t help but think some part of Chuck Klosterman believes that his favorite lyrics form profound, artistic statements.
 I’ve always considered lyric writing one of the most overrated art forms.
 They appeal to us on a certain level, I would argue, because of the musical background that accompanies them.
-If one were able to remove the music from their mind, and read most lyrics on a blank page, I would argue, we would see that most lyrics do not have the literary merit necessary to be considered profound literature.
+If one were able to remove the music from their mind, and read most lyrics on a blank page, I would argue, we would see that most lyrics do not have the literary merit necessary for the profound literature moniker.

 Most lyrics involve double-entendres and cryptic messages regarding how the casual use of controlled substances should be considered kind of neato!
 I never understood why so many people felt compelled to tell others that they have ingested drugs, and I really had no overwhelming desire to do it, so the descriptions of these cryptic messages always bored me a little.

-Don’t get me wrong, I enjoy it when musicians attempted to speak the language of their demographic by mixing in the occasional curse word, and I liked the general idea of messing with the mainstream, but I was unmoved when a teacher told me that John Lennon was communicating greater messages in his songs than I had realized in my casual listening experiences.
-I always thought Lennon (along with the rest of the rock community) was most likely a vacant individual who was trying to sound smarter than he really was by being clever with his lyrics.
+Don’t get me wrong, I enjoy it when musicians attempt to speak the language of their demographic by mixing in the occasional curse word.
+I enjoy the general idea of messing with the mainstream, but I was unmoved when a teacher told me that John Lennon was communicating greater messages in his songs than I had realized in my casual listening experiences.
+I always thought Lennon (along with the rest of the rock community) was most likely a vacant individual who was trying to sound smarter than he really was by using clever lyrics.
 I’ve always thought lyrics should fit with the music, nothing more and nothing less.
 It should never be an arena for the college thesis that most lyricists never wrote, because they weren’t intelligent enough to write, but they were clever enough, or cleverly brilliant enough, to make you think they were within the convenient limits of a song.